How to Cross Post to Ritza's Social Accounts

 This guide contains detailed instructions on how to cross post to the above mentioned channels.

-- You include the Canonical URL for the article or the URL for the original post.
+- Include the Canonical URL for the article or the URL for the original post.
 To do this, click on the hexagon shape at the bottom of the "Create Post" page and enter the Canonical URL in the popup that appears.
+This should usually link to our customer's domain for that post (not our GitHub).

 Click on the Ritza profile icon to the top right section of the Ritza Hashnode dashboard.
 On the dropdown that appears click "Start New Article" and you'll be redirected to the "Create Post" page.
 Once there, you should paste the same version of the article that you posted on Dev.to with the absolute links and not relative links.